 What is Keep Massachusetts Beautiful’s mission?

+Our mission is "taking action to make Massachusetts a cleaner, greener place to live, work, and play."
 We mobilize residents, government, and business leaders to work together to keep Massachusetts communities clean, green, and litter-free.
 Our core impact areas include:

 How do towns and cities benefit from having a local Keep Massachusetts Beautiful chapter?

 Massachusetts communities benefit by having a dedicated group of concerned citizens who work to keep their towns clean, green, and litter-free.
 Local chapters organize volunteers, local businesses, and municipal resources to improve their communities through a variety of programs, such as: